 This medium-sized, dull-colored, semiaquatic snake is known from prairie streams, marshes, and ponds.
 Like most other snakes associated with water, it is often misidentified as a cottonmouth and needlessly killed.

 The grassland crayfish is rather uniformly colored either bright red or reddish and has broad, powerful pincers.
-It inhabits prairies and grasslands from Wisconsin and Indiana down to Texas, including grasslands in northern and western Missouri.
+It inhabits prairies and grasslands from Wisconsin and Indiana to Texas, including grasslands in northern and western Missouri.

 Grotto sculpin (left) are a cave-dwelling type of banded sculpin (right).
 Biologists may soon determine that grotto sculpin deserve their own scientific name, separate from the "regular" banded sculpin.